superfly-css/superfly-css-pli/TIPS.md

 ## Globbing Patterns

 Construct globbing patterns by combining `path.join()` with the `PLI`.
-For more information see [Do you need to use path join in node](http://stackoverflow.com/questions/9756567/do-you-need-to-use-path-join-in-node-js).
+For more information see [Do you need to use `path.join` in node](http://stackoverflow.com/questions/9756567/do-you-need-to-use-path-join-in-node-js).

 ``` javascript
 var path = requrie('path');